timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 ## Configure TimescaleDB as a data source

-To configure TimscaleDB as a data source you need to create a service, and then configure TimescaleDB as the data source in Grafana.
+To configure TimescaleDB as a data source you need to create a service, and then configure TimescaleDB as the data source in Grafana.

 <procedure>